AlexKly/Simple-Voice-Activity-Detector-using-MFCC-based-on-FPGA-Kintex/README.md

 Project's code starts off by getting data from **ADC** using **I2S** interface.

 Next I built pipeline for extraction features from time-series signal.
 I was based on Python's library [python_speech_features](https://python-speech-features.readthedocs.io/en/latest/).
 As features for the model inputs I used MFCC.
-(You can learn more [here](http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/))
+(You can learn more [here](http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/)).

+As speech segments solver I have used DNN with defined structure.
+Solver get on the input scaling MFCC features and return for each speech segment label: absence human speech or not.

 ## Project structure